alirezakazemipour/alirezakazemipour.github.io/_pages/home.md

   - /home.html
 ---

-I'm a MSc student studying Computing Science at the University of Alberta.
+I'm an MSc student studying Computing Science at the University of Alberta.
 I'm under the supervision of [Matt Taylor](https://drmatttaylor.net/).
 And I love to do research in **Reinforcement Learning**.